The site is temporarily down due to maintenance. Sorry for the inconvenience.

 Reduce alcohol consumption as it is high in calories and contributes to both weight gain and insulin resistance.

-Tobacco use has a bad effect not only on the cardiovascular system, but also contributes to the development of insulin resistance and diabetes.
+Excessive tobacco use not only has a negative impact on the cardiovascular system, but also contributes to the development of insulin resistance.

 1. Health status monitoring